eficode-academy/git-katas/commit-on-wrong-branch-2/README.md

 ## Useful Commands

-* `git reset HEAD~1` to remove the last commit from the repository, i.e. move the HEAD pointer to the commit before the last
+* `git reset HEAD~1` to move the current branch one step back.
+This has the consequence of _removing_ the newest commit from a branch
 * `git stash` to temporarily save your changes so that you can switch branches
+* `git cherry-pick` to add changeset from commit on current branch